sebastian-zieba/PACMAN/joss/paper.md

 It is planned to add a limb darkening calculation if the user wants to fix limb darkening parameters to theoretical models in the fitting stage.

-PACMAN could also be expanded by adding a WFC3/UVIS data reduction in the future.
+`PACMAN` could also be expanded by adding a WFC3/UVIS data reduction in the future.

 # Acknowledgements

-We acknowledge B. Zawadzki for the creation of the PACMAN logo.
+We acknowledge B. Zawadzki for the creation of the `PACMAN` logo.
-We also acknowledge the comments and contributions by I. Momcheva to PACMAN.
+We also acknowledge the comments and contributions by I. Momcheva to `PACMAN`.

 # References